wfinn/urlame/README.md

 //TODO picture

-For a more in depth understanding take a look at [the test TODO]() or the source code in general.
+For a more in depth understanding take a look at [the test URLs](https://github.com/wfinn/urlame/blob/main/test_urls) or the source code in general.

 ## Things urlame considers lame

-`urlame` will filter out lame directories like `/docs`, user profile pages and files with lame extentensions like `.png`.
+`urlame` will filter out

+- lame directories like `/docs`
+- files with lame extentensions like `.png`
+- user profile pages like `/user/FooBar`

 This tool also ignores query values, so that only if a new parameter appears on a specific endpoint, the URL will be listed.
+This means once `/foo?id=bar` was seen, `/foo?id=baz` will not be printed.
+Certain URL query parameters are ignored completely, so that `/foo` and `/foo?utm_source=twitter` are considered equal.

 It further can detect some patters in parts of URLs.
 In the following examples, only the first occurance would be listed.